asaiatin/asaiatin.github.io/_posts/2022-04-22-Thinking about career capital.md

 layout: post
 title: Thinking of career capital
 ---
-It's that time of year - when admits to global school start rolling out and a pretentious Linkedin is filled with the posts about folks joining a fancy $100K business school.
+It's that time of year - when admits to B-Schools roll out and a pretentious Linkedin is filled with the posts about folks joining a fancy $100K business school.

-And for those not joining a fancy school - there's ofcourse "I'm now a Noogler post". <s> Give a year and FAANG will absorb literally every knowledge worker in India. </s>
+And for those not joining a fancy school - there's of course "I'm now a Noogler post". <s> Give a year and FAANG will absorb literally every knowledge worker in India. </s>

 LOL, last statement didn't age well.
 Thanks to US Federal reserve.